 TBOLI

-Madal is a Tboli word for dance.
-Madal Blelah portrays a mythical bird, which according to tradition, consolidates in itself the feather coloration of all known birds.
+Kadal is a Tboli meaning to imitate.
+Kadal Blelah portrays a mythical bird, which according to tradition, consolidates in itself the feather coloration of all known birds.

 Karasaguyon